Are You Holding a Geode? Tips on How To Spot Them

 geode slice

-Cutting a geode with a lapidary saw is your best bet for getting an impressive shelf specimen.
+Cutting a geode with a lapidary saw is probably going to be your best bet for ending up with an impressive shelf specimen.

 Lapidary saws are rather easy to use, but access is a big problem for most people.
 If you live in a city try looking up local rock clubs, they’ll often have equipment available in a workshop for members.

-If you’ve got space for a setup you can start with a cheap tile saw.
-Make sure that it runs wet and replace the initial blade with a lapidary blade in the same dimensions.
-Depending on the saw and blades, you may need to get creative.
+Make sure the tile saw runs wet and replace the initial blade with a lapidary blade in the same dimensions.

 Share This Article With a Friend!